swapUniba/ClayRS/docs/mkdocs/docs/content_analyzer/introduction.md

 in the recommendation phase.

 * Both NLP pipeline and custom id are optional parameters
+* If a list of *NLP preprocessors* is passed to the `preprocessing` parameter, then all operations specified will be performed in order

 So, for example, we could represent the 'plot' field by performing **lemmatization** and **stopwords removal**, and represent it using **tfidf**: